-Governor Pence chose to veto the bill introduced in Indiana because he did not believe that music therapy certification would create new opportunities for employment.5
+Governor Pence chose to veto the bill introduced in Indiana, because he did not believe that music therapy certification would create new opportunities for employment.5

-Thank you for the opportunity to provide comments in opposition of the proposed music therapy regulations in Nevada.
+Thank you for your consideration of ASHA's position on HB 352.
 If you or your staff have any questions, please contact Eileen Crowe, ASHA's director of state association relations, at ecrowe@asha.org.